TL;DR

 As a WeCovr client, you also receive complimentary access to our AI-powered nutrition app, CalorieHero, to help you align your diet with your activity goals.
 Furthermore, purchasing PMI or Life Insurance through us can unlock discounts on other types of cover you may need.

 While PMI helps you stay healthy, Life & Critical Illness Cover (LCIIP) provides the ultimate financial backstop should a serious health event occur.
-Many of the conditions linked to inactivity—heart attacks, strokes, cancer—are covered by a typical critical illness policy.
+Many of the conditions linked to inactivity—heart attacks, strokes, cancer—may be covered by a typical critical illness policy.

 This two-pronged approach—PMI for proactive health management and LCIIP for financial security—creates a comprehensive shield against the risks of our increasingly sedentary world.